2015 SEA Games

-Singapore was awarded rights to host the Southeast Asian Games in 2011.
+Singapore was awarded the rights to host the Southeast Asian Games in 2011.
 The games were held from 5 to 16 June 2015, although several events had commenced from 29 May 2015.
-Around 4370 athletes participated at the event, which featured 402 events in 36 sports.
+Around 4,370 athletes participated at the event, which featured 402 events in 36 sports.
 It was opened by Tony Tan Keng Yam, the President of Singapore at the aforementioned stadium.

 The final medal tally was led by Thailand, which won the most gold medals, followed by host Singapore which won the most medals overall.
 Several Games and national records were broken during the games.
 The games were deemed as one of the most successful Southeast Asian games ever hosted with its effective management of cost spent to host the games and well-organised arrangement of public transport by Singapore, as well as the huge effort to promote the games which helped raise the standards of competition amongst the Southeast Asian nations.

 Host city

 Singapore's selection as the host of the 28th Southeast Asian Games of 2015 was announced in 2011 during the 26th Southeast Asian Games, held in Indonesian cities Palembang and Jakarta.
-Singapore had previously been nominated to host the event in 2007 and 2013, but turned down both opportunities citing costs associated with the construction of the new Singapore Sports Hub that was exacerbated by the financial crisis of 2007–2008.
+Singapore had previously been nominated to host the event in 2007 and 2013, but turned down both opportunities citing costs associated with the construction of the new Singapore Sports Hub that was exacerbated by the 2008 financial crisis.